natezhengbne/toy_robot/README.md

     * MULTI_BOUNCE If there is already a toy in the target position, the toy will be pushed forward together in same direction.
     * MULTI_BOUNCE_WHEEL_WAY If there is already a toy in the target position with the same direction, the toy will be pushed forward together in same direction, otherwise, it will stands still.
 - EXIT will shutdown the application.
+- EXTEND will extend the dimensions to X units to y units
 ## Getting started

 ### Dependencies